Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-connect-cluster-ssl-protocol.md

 # Connect with Aiven for Apache Kafka® Connect service

-Aiven for Apache Kafka® Connect is a fully managed distributed Apache Kafka® integration component, deployable in the cloud of your choice.
+Aiven for Apache Kafka Connect is a fully managed distributed Apache Kafka integration component, deployable in the cloud of your choice.
 Apache Kafka Connect lets you integrate your existing data sources and sinks with Apache Kafka.